gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 ***

-I hope this article helps you understand the core qualities one needs to have for being a great leader.
+I hope this post helps you understand the core qualities one needs to have for being a great leader.
 I believe some are born leaders and some learn to be a leader, but who so ever it is, **_leader needs to bring together individuals, motivate and fuel them to achieve a larger clearer goal with compassion and grit_**.

-I would recommend you to watch this awesome [Google talk by James Lawrence](https://www.youtube.com/watch?v=dhcuSwkGCjE) about his extra-ordinary achievement.
-Although this video is not directly related to leadership, but more to his personal achievement, still I feel it touches all the leadership qualities I talked about in this article.
+I would recommend you to watch below awesome Google talk by [James Lawrence](https://www.ironcowboy.com/) about his extra-ordinary achievement.
+Although this video is not directly related to leadership, but more to his personal achievement, still I feel it touches all the leadership qualities I talked about in this post.

+{{< youtube dhcuSwkGCjE >}}

-If you have any feedback or views about article, feel free to leave comments.
+If you have any feedback or views about this post, feel free to leave comments.
 You can also reach me at my [Twitter](https://twitter.com/gaurav_dhiman) handle and [LinkedIn](https://www.linkedin.com/in/gauravdhiman/).